computer screen with lines of code

 Great Minds in STEM Scholarship

-Great Minds in STEM’s scholarship program aims to support underserved Hispanic communities through merit-based and non-merit based scholarships for those pursuing a degree in science, technology, engineering, or math part- or full-time.
-Scholarship recipients are invited to attend the annual GMiS conference, with travel provided.
+Great Minds in STEM’s scholarship program aims to support underserved Hispanic communities through merit-based and non-merit-based scholarships for those pursuing a degree in science, technology, engineering, or math part-time or full-time.
+Scholarship recipients are invited to attend the annual GMiS conference, and travel is provided.

-Eligibility: Students must be enrolled in or planning to attend a two- or four-year undergraduate or graduate degree program in the US in STEM or health services and be of Hispanic descent or a leader in the community.
+Eligibility: Students must be enrolled in or planning to attend a two—or four-year undergraduate or graduate degree program in STEM or health services in the US and be of Hispanic descent or a leader in the community.
 For merit-based scholarships, students must hold a 3.0 minimum GPA.

 Application Requirements: